ordina-jworks/ordina-jworks.github.io/_posts/2017-09-18-Browser-Security-Features.md

 For those (subdomains) where TLS is enabled, you should start rolling out HSTS (while keeping in mind the warnings above).

 ## Public key pinning
-**Update**: HPKP is deprecated from Chrome 67, have a look at this post to see what next.
-(TODO: LINK)
+**Update**: HPKP is deprecated from Chrome 67, have a look at [this post](/security/2018/02/12/HPKP-deprecated-what-now.html) to see what next.

 Alright, now you've secured your site with HTTPS, and you've made sure your users can't fall victim to a Man in the Middle attack.
 Or have you?